COVID-19 positive person travelled by bus from Pathankot to Himachal's Chamba

 A 40-year-old Tablighi Jamaat member, who tested positive for coronavirus in Himachal Pradesh on Sunday, had travelled in two buses starting from Punjab's Pathankot to reach Palyur village in Chamba district, a senior police official said on Tuesday.
 "He is a resident of Gangath in Nurpur tehsil of Kangra district.
 He travelled in two buses between Pathankot and Palyur village on March 17 while returning from Delhi after participating in Nizamuddin congregation," Chamba Superintendent of Police Monica Bhutunguru said.

-The Chamba police has requested all the passengers who travelled in those two buses that they should get themselves examined at their nearest health centres without panicking.
-They may also contact at toll free helpline number 104 or police control room at 01899-225899 for any help.
-PTI DJI AAR
+The Chamba police has requested all the passengers who travelled in those two buses to get themselves examined at their nearest health centres without panicking.
+They may also contact at toll-free helpline number 104 or police control room at 01899-225899 for any help.
+PTI DJI TDS TDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)